Museum of Bad Art

 moba

-All the process work then led to the final logo.
-With the use of multiple typefaces and the childlike flower to give the impression of "bad" design that goes with the idea of the museum.
+All the process work culminated in the final logo, which combines multiple typefaces and a playful, childlike flower to convey the 'bad' design aesthetic that aligns with the concept of the museum.